Order ELM-USB, an universal multi-protocol OBD-2 ELM32x compatible USB interface

 ISO15765-4 (CAN-BUS)

 The most modern protocol, mandatory for all 2008+ vehicles sold in the US.
-Uses pins 6 and 14, communication is differential.
+Uses pins 6 and 14 (referenced to signal gound), communication is differential.

 Four variants of ISO15765 exist.
 They differ only in identifier length and bus speed: